Estadio Olímpico Pascual Guerrero

-The Estadio Olimpico Pascual Guerrero is a football stadium, also used for athletics, concerts, and rugby sevens, in Santiago de Cali, Colombia which is named to honor the poet Pascual Guerrero.
+The Estadio Olimpico Pascual Guerrero is a football stadium, also used for athletics, concerts, and rugby sevens, in Cali, Colombia.
+The stadium is named to honor the poet Pascual Guerrero.
 The stadium and the sports complex that surrounds it are one of the finest and most modern sports complexes in Latin America, and led to references of Cali as the "Sports Capital of America".

 The "Pascual", as Cali's inhabitants usually call the stadium, replaced the now defunct Estadio Galilea which was located in the Versailles neighbourhood, where the first national athletics competition was held in 1928.
 The Pascual is still an important venue for domestic and international sporting events.

-With renovations made for the 2011 FIFA U-20 World Cup in Colombia and additional suits and sky boxes the stadium's capacity was reduced to 35,000 people.
+With renovations made for the 2011 FIFA U-20 World Cup in Colombia and additional suits and sky boxes, the stadium's capacity was reduced to 35,405 people.
 It is currently the home of América de Cali, Atlético, and Boca Juniors de Cali and was the home of Deportivo Cali until 2015 when they moved permanently into their new stadium.

 History

 In 1935, the poet Pascual Guerrero asked the Valle del Cauca Department government to build a stadium on the grounds he offered.
 On 20 July 1937, construction was completed, and the facility opened with the name "Estadio Departamental".
-President Alfonso López Pumarejo was present when the stadium was inaugurated with a quadrangular tournament between the countries of Argentina, Cuba, Mexico and Colombia.
+President Alfonso López Pumarejo was present when the stadium was inaugurated with a quadrangular tournament among the countries of Argentina, Cuba, Mexico and Colombia.
 The opening of the stadium coincided with celebrations to mark the fourth centenary of the founding of Cali.
 Subsequently, on November 4, 1957, the government of the Valle del Cauca ceded to the Universidad del Valle the lands that comprise the entire sports complex, a gift ratified by the Ministry of Government.

 In 1948 the first game of professional football was played at the stadium, and in 1954 the stadium hosted the seventh edition of the National Games of Colombia.
 It was remodeled and expanded, with Olympic swimming pools built, and consequently renamed "San Fernando Sports Complex".

 With the appointment of Cali as host of the 1971 Pan American Games, in 1967 the stadium was restructured and adapted to Olympic standards of the time, and a 8-lane track developed in synthetic tartan, pit and spaces for shot put and hammer, long jump and pole vault were built.
 The capacity was expanded to accommodate 45,000 spectators, and floodlights and an electronic bulletin board were added.
 With the reform, the Sports Unit of San Fernando that was built for the 1954 National Games, became part of the Pan American Sports Unit that hosted the sixth Pan American Games.